 An alien previously granted H-1B status may transfer to a new H1-B job provided that the alien has not accrued unlawful presence in the US.
 The alien could begin working for the new H-1B employer as soon as the H-1B transfer is filed with USCIS.
 H-1B transfers are not subject to the annual quota.

 TN Visa (Trade NAFTA) is a special non-immigration status unique to citizens of Canada and Mexico.
-TN visas are granted for a period up to three (3) years.
-Spouse and dependent children of a TN professional can be admitted into the United States in the TD status.
+TN visas are granted for a period of up to three (3) years.
+Spouses and dependent children of a TN professional can be admitted into the United States in the TD status.

 Canadian citizens applying for the TN-1 Visa must provide the following information at a U.S. port of entry:

 - An official request for TN status;

 - Copies of all relevant college degrees and employment records.
 This data should prove the applicant is sufficiently qualified for the proposed position;

 - An offer of employment letter from the sponsoring employer detailing employment for not more than three years; and Processing fee.